safoora-kounain-22/Advanced-Spotify-Dashboard/README.md

-1. Project Overview
+1. 🎵 Project Title / Headline
+Advanced Spotify Dashboard

+An interactive Power BI dashboard designed to analyze Spotify music data, track artist performance, monitor popularity trends, and provide insights into songs, albums, and listener preferences.

+2. 📌 Short Description / Purpose

-The Advanced Spotify Dashboard is an interactive Power BI report designed to analyze music streaming data across artists, albums, songs, and popularity trends.
-The dashboard provides insights into listener preferences, artist performance, and song distribution, enabling users to explore Spotify data through dynamic visualizations.
+The Advanced Spotify Dashboard is a visually engaging and analytical Power BI report built to explore Spotify music data through interactive visualizations.
+The dashboard helps users analyze songs, artists, album types, and popularity trends to understand music consumption patterns and support data-driven insights.

-2. Purpose

-This dashboard helps users understand streaming patterns, identify popular artists and songs, and analyze music trends over time.
-It enables data-driven exploration of Spotify content through interactive reports and KPIs.

-3.Tech Stack
+3. 🛠️ Tech Stack

 The dashboard was built using the following tools and technologies:

-📊 Power BI Desktop – Used for creating interactive reports and dashboards.
+📊 Power BI Desktop – Main data visualization platform used for report creation.
 📂 Power Query – Used for data cleaning and transformation.
 🧠 DAX (Data Analysis Expressions) – Used for calculated measures and KPIs.
-🔗 Data Modeling – Established relationships between tables for analysis.
+🔗 Data Modeling – Relationships established among tables to enable cross-filtering and analysis.
 📁 File Formats – .pbix for development and .png for dashboard previews.
-4.Data Source
+4. 📂 Data Source

 Source: Spotify Songs Dataset

-The dataset contains information related to:
+The dataset contains information about:

 Song Name
 Artist Name